A new attack surface has emerged

 If a model controls which options are considered, how they are framed, and what gets recommended, then influencing that system becomes extremely valuable.

-Not just for companies trying to improve how they are represented - but for the platforms themselves.
+This is true for companies trying to improve how they are represented, and for the platforms themselves.

 The line between neutral recommendation, optimization, and commercial influence is not clearly defined.
 More importantly, it is not visible to the user.